Your long distance moving company in New Haven, Connecticut presenting 6 steps for safely moving your grill.

 According to law, you are not allowed to transport combustible or flammable substances on any commercial moving vehicle, so you’ll want to leave the propane or properly dispose of it before leaving your former home.

 Once you’ve taken care of the fuel or charcoal, you’ll want to store away any removable racks, parts and utensils from your grill and pack those in a separate box or container.
 Doing this simple task will help you avoid losing materials or causing damage to the interior or exterior of your grill.

 Now that all the parts are removed and the grill is cool and clean, you can wrap it up to keep it safe during the move.
 The easiest way to protect your appliance is with a moving blanket.
 Also make sure that you’re keeping the lip of the grill securely closed so it doesn’t open or jostle during transportation.

 You can transport the grill yourself or with a moving company.
 If you choose to move it yourself, we recommend using a pickup truck or flatbed trailer versus an enclosed area.
 You can secure it with rope by tying down the straps.
 And if the grill has wheels, you should lay it flat on the bed to prevent it from rolling around and scratching the grill or your vehicle.

 If you need the assistance of a professional moving company, we can help.
-Our team has the materials and expertise to transport your belongings to your new home.
+Our local moving and storage team has the materials and expertise to transport your belongings to your new home.
 Give us a call today for a free consultation!